-for He who worked effectively in Peter for the apostleship to the circumcised also worked effectively in me toward the Gentiles)…”

 for He who worked effectively in Peter for the apostleship to the circumcised

-The words “worked effectively” are one word in the Greek that carries the idea of producing supernatural results.
+The words “worked effectively” are one word in Greek that carries the idea of producing supernatural results.
 The New Testament always uses this word of supernatural working.
 God does the working.
-He not only works but He works “in” people.
+He not only works, but He works “in” people.
 He energizes people.
 Paul affirmed God’s supernatural work in Peter’s ministry.